 Why the Silence?

-The topic of domestic violence has gotten some attention in the media over the past few months.
+The topic of domestic violence has recently gotten some attention in the media.
 A few horrific stories have emerged, causing us as a society to take a step back and shed some light on this important topic.
 Medical staff are being trained, social workers are being equipped, and mental health workers are being reminded that this is an on-going issue in our society.

 But what about the Church?
 Why is it that we’ve remained so quiet, with a “don’t ask don’t tell” mentality, when it comes to the issue of domestic violence?